aakibinesar/computational-biology-python/teaching/biopython_session_notes.md

 This file summarizes the preserved evidence for the Biopython-focused sessions from the original workshop.

-The original Biopython slide decks are not currently preserved, but the appointment schedule and screenshots from recorded sessions show that Biopython was covered in the final part of the workshop.

 ## Confirmed Workshop Schedule Context

 | Date | Topic |